lnvglr/character-diversion/character-diversion.md

    1. (come up with positive "why")

 ### How → Enable Discourse

+#### Discourse

+keywords:

+- control of discourse amounts to control of how the world is perceived
+  - social theory often studies discourse as a window into power
+- Michel Foucault
+- discourse
+  - generating knowledge
+  - 'will to truth' (Foucault, 1971, p.10f) is the major system of exclusion that forges discourse and which 'tends to exert a sort of pressure and something like a power of constraint on other discourses', (1970, cited in Shapiro 1984, p.
+113-4).
+    - Foucault, The Order of Discours (1971, p.11)

 1. Enabling people to have this discourse by having an
    1. overview